Hermit-Labs-Pvt-Ltd/FrothFlotationModel/README.md

 We will use this dataset to analyse and predict the Froth floating process having the two aims:

 What is the best predictor for the iron concentration of the product?

 Can the data set be used to predict the impurity of the product (by silicate concentration)?
 # Data Description:

-This propject deals with the analysis of a reverse cationic flotation process of a real production environment.
+This project deals with the analysis of a reverse cationic flotation process of a real production environment.

 # The Froth flotation process
 The froth floatation is used to seperate the iron contents in the ore from other contaminations.
 The whole process usually contains for steps: